tchmiel/CarND-PID-Control-Project/results/results.md

 |  -0.15 | 0.00003  | -5.00  | 60  | not much difference | Successful|
 |  -0.15 | 0.00003  | -5.00  | 30  | Successful at 30 as well | Successful|

-I settled on the following parameters for my steering pid controller:
+I settled on the following parameters for my steering PID controller:

     Kp = -0.15
     Ki = 0.0003